 2. Following the award of the certification, the entire mention "Cultural Route of the Council of Europe" and the logo of the Council of Europe must be placed on all communication material, including press releases.

-A manual with recommendations (or vade mecum) will be provided to networks, in particular as concerns the road signposts.
+A manual with recommendations (or vade mecum) will be provided to networks.